labapart/cross_sysroot/README.md

 The generated `sysroot` can be used as an argument for the toolchain command line argument `--sysroot=`

+* To install the utility: `pip3 install cross-sysroot`

 * Command usage:

 ```